Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/libevent/README.md

   * The EasyConfig was derived from the EasyBuilder one with some input from the University of Antwerpen one and additional checks.

+  * For LUMI/23.12: Adding license information to the installation directories.